What we’re building and why we’re building it.

 Fetch Rewards is an equal employment opportunity employer.

-- A deep understanding of functional and object-oriented programming
+- An understanding of functional or object-oriented programming

 - Effective communication, including the ability to translate and explain technical issues to non-technical team members